-Resources To Reach & Maintain A Healthy Weight For Life By Healing Childhood PTSD
+Resources To Resolve or Improve Anxiety, Depression, Attention & Addictions By Healing Childhood PTSD

-The Resources Below Are An Ongoing Work In Progress On Specific Webinars, Books, Therapies & Treatments That Have Worked In Helping Me Heal My Eating Disorder, Maintain A 160lb Weight Loss For Over 15 Years, & Heal The Root Cause Of My Obesity, Which Is Childhood PTSD
+The Resources Below Are An Ongoing Work In Progress On Specific Webinars, Books, Therapies & Treatments That Have Worked In Helping Me Heal The Root Cause Of My Struggles Which Is Childhood PTSD

 1. Get Educated About Developmental Trauma aka Childhood PTSD: I highly recommend you buy and read/or listen to on Audible: The Body Keeps The Score: Brain, Mind & Body In The Healing of Trauma by Bessell Van der Kolk, M.D.
 This book was a GAME CHANGER for me.
 I had one epiphany after another reading this book.
-It has been the most influential book I have ever read on healing the root cause of my food addiction and obesity struggles (& I have read hundreds of books on healing food and addiction issues over the past three decades) as well as other trauma based struggles.
+It has been the most influential book I have ever read on healing the root cause of my anxiety, depression, attention, alcohol & food addictions (& I have read hundreds of books on healing food other addiction issues over the past three decades) as well as other trauma based struggles.

 Reading this book has completely changed the trajectory of my life and has been the catalyst of enormous levels of healing and transformation for me.
-Therefore, if you read any book on healing childhood PTSD and/or healing eating disorders in my favorite book section, I highly recommend you read this one FIRST.
+Therefore, if you read any book on healing childhood PTSD, addictions, anxiety, attention, and/or healing eating disorders in my favorite book section, I highly recommend you read this one FIRST.

 2. Take The ACEs (Adverse Childhood Experiences)Survey: In order to determine what level of risk you are at for other issues besides food or other addictions, you need to take this simple 10 question ACEs survey.
 This will give you more insight on how the level of stress you were exposed to in your early childhood has a direct relationship to food and substance addictions, stress and auto-immune illnesses, mental health as well as chronic pain as we get older.